jiafei-36/jiafei-36.github.io/source/_posts/fkt.md

 + Since there is no odd cycle, when we traverse any cycle clockwise, we can orient edges on the cycle with odd amount of edges in the same direction and odd amount of edges in the opposite direction (We call this state a double-odd state);
 + We can first choose a cycle and orient each edge of it till reaching double-odd state, and then choose another cycle share edges with it (still requires double-odd).
 Untill all cycles have been oriented.
 + The double-odd state is extensive, since, when you conjunct two cycle into a larger one, the edges of same and opposite direction are vanishing in pairs, so all the cycles can reach double-odd together.
-+ Edge does not belong to any cycle can be treated arbitrarily since their matching is fixed (from the leave vertex one by one).
++ Edges do not belong to any cycle can be treated arbitrarily since their matching is fixed (from the leave vertex one by one).

+This orientation is **Pfaffian Orientation** which keeps the signature of all additive terms in the pfaffian summation all-same.

+Now we try to prove this signature-keeping property:

+If we just change the order of one pair of the perfect match permutation like $(\sigma_i,\sigma_{i+1})\to (\sigma_{i+1},\sigma_{i})$ , this will cause the signature a first flip for the permutation signature, and a second flip for the antisymmetry of the directional adjacency matrix, and therefore remains unchanged.

-In fact, there are only two type of matching states on an even cycle (imagine a coloring method of alternately applying two color to the even cycle).
+In fact, there are only two type of matching states on an even cycle (imagine a coloring method of alternately applying two color to the edges of an even cycle).

-We can simply denote the two perfect match as:
+We can simply denote the two perfect matches as:

 $$(1,2),(3,4),\cdots,(2n-1,2n)$$